waqasmalik10/waqasmalik10/README.md

   <b>Upwork,</b> Remote   &nbsp;&nbsp;&nbsp;  Feb 2025 – Present</i>
   <br />
   <b>Independent Freelancer & Consultant</b>
-- Led a platform revamp with JavaScript / Typescript stack including React.js and Node.js, achieving a 30% rise in user engagement in six months.
+- Led a platform revamp with Python, JavaScript / Typescript including Flask, Django, and React.js, achieving a 30% rise in user engagement in six months.
 - Designed scalable front-end architecture using micro frontend, boosting scalability by 40%.
 - Implemented test-driven development and a CI/CD pipeline with GitHub Actions, cutting manual intervention by 60% and time-to-market by 30%.
 - Built an intuitive UI for a complex bookshop marketplace using React.js, Node.js, Chart.js, and Lottie, increasing user engagement by 40%.